Technoprenerd/ipfs.technoprenerd.com/content/posts/hello-world.md

 The service provided by [Fleek](https://fleek.co) is of great use to help with this.
 Think of it as Travis for IPFS deployments.
 In essence, Fleek links a public github repository and uploads the repository contents to the IPFS network ***everytime*** a change is detected (with pinning enabled).
 Isn't this great?
 What's more, it has a great UI/UX and supportive community behind it.

-Now that we'ver got our static files setup on automated deployments, we can continue with the domain name.
+Now that we've got our static files setup on automated deployments, we can continue with the domain name.

 <h3>DNS for IPFS</h3>